opentaps/open-climate-investing/book/Analyzing-Investments.md

 Long ago (up to the 1950's), investing meant sifting through financial statements, combing through the news wires, and scuttling about for every little "butt" of information about companies.
 Then in the early 1960's, a young group of finance professors revolutionized the field by saying none of that mattered.
 In fact, it didn't even matter if you knew you were investing in livestock or preferred stock.
 All that mattered was how the assets you owned moved with the overall market.
-That could be summarized in a simple statistic, called the _Beta_, which could be calculated from a regression of the returns of an asset versus the returns of the market.
+That could be summarized in a simple statistic, called the _Beta_ or _factor loading_, which could be calculated as the relative  returns of an asset versus the returns of the market from a regression.
 Once you had this Beta, you could tell how risky an asset was, how two assets should move versus each other, and whether an asset returned enough to compensate for its risks.

 This revolutionary insight turned finance into a quantitative field.
 Today few finance departments teach investing the way Ben Graham taught it to Warren Buffett.
 The top traders at hedge funds are more likely to be physicists than accountants.
-And though it is still vociferously by the "stock pickers" in the industry, the truth is that this new way of thinking, called "Modern Portfolio Theory," worked well -- in some important applications:
+And though it is still vociferously denounced by the "stock pickers" in the industry, the truth is that this new way of thinking, called "Modern Portfolio Theory," works well in some important applications:

  * It's great for finding short-term mispricings and trade around them.
 If two stocks are supposed to move together at a certain ratio with high probability, and one moves first, it's (usually) a good bet the other will move soon.
  * It's great for analyzing the performance of portfolios.
 While the investment industry touts its stock picking prowess, most funds contain so many stocks, their returns could be reduced to statistical relationships versus major index returns.

-But the first model of Modern Portfolio Theory, called "Capital Asset Pricing Model" with the single Beta, was just the beginning.
+The first model of Modern Portfolio Theory, called "Capital Asset Pricing Model" with the single Beta, was just the beginning.
 Over time, researchers found other statistically significant factors in returns.
 The [Fama French 3-factor model](https://rady.ucsd.edu/faculty/directory/valkanov/pub/classes/mfe/docs/fama_french_jfe_1993.pdf) from 1993 became popular because it added two more parameters, one for size and one for balance sheet leverage.
 This was followed up by the [Carhart 4-factor model](https://doi.org/10.1111/j.1540-6261.1997.tb03808.x) from 1997, which introduced a fourth factor, momentum.
 Today there are ever more sophisticated factor models with ever more factors, such as the [MSCI BARRA Multi Factor Model](http://cslt.riit.tsinghua.edu.cn/mediawiki/images/4/47/MSCI-USE4-201109.pdf).

 For analyzing climate risk, we started with multi-factor equity returns model such as Fama French and Carhart models, and added an additional factor for climate exposure.
 The factors we are using are: